freqtrade/freqtrade-strategies/README.md

 - [x] **Indicators**: Includes the indicators required to run the strategy.

 Best backtest multiple strategies with the exchange and pairs you're interrested in, and finetune the strategy to the markets you're trading.

-### How were tested the strategies?

-All strategies tests are explain on their own tickets.
-For each strategies, we generally run backtests twice with `ask_strategy.sell_profit_only` enabled and disabled.

 ### How to install a strategy?